-These notices shall satisfy two separate but related procedural requirements for activities to be undertaken by Haywood County.
+These notices shall satisfy two separate but related procedural requirements for activities to be undertaken by the Town of Stanton.

 REQUEST FOR RELEASE OF FUNDS

-On or about February 9, 2018, Haywood County will submit a request to the Tennessee Department of Economic and Community Development for the release of funds under Title I of the Housing and Community Development Act of 1974, as amended, to undertake a project known as the Town of Stanton 2019 CDBG Sewer System Rehabilitation Plan for the purpose of conducting tests and studies on the aging sewer system and replacing approximately 3,000 linear feet of sewer line determined the most in need.
+On or about February 27, 2020 the Town of Stanton will submit a request to the Tennessee Department of Economic and Community Development for the release of Block Grant Funds under Title I of the Housing and Community Development Act of 1974, as amended, to undertake a project known as the Town of Stanton 2019 CDBG Sewer System Rehabilitation Plan for the purpose of conducting tests and studies on the aging sewer system and replacing approximately 3,000 linear feet of sewer line determined the most in need.
 The project is estimated to cost $506,680.00.
 The project location is mainly contained within the city limits of the Town of Stanton located in Haywood county but proposed work may extend pass the Townís boundaries along Main Street.

 FINDING OF NO SIGNIFICANT IMPACT

-Any individual, group, or agency disagreeing with this determination or wishing to comment on the project may submit written comments to Haywood County, 1 North Washington Ave., Brownsville, TN 38012.
-All comments received by February 8, 2018 will be considered by Haywood County prior to authorizing submission of a request for release of funds.
+Any individual, group, or agency may submit written comments on the ERR to the Mayor of Stanton, 8 Main Street, Stanton, TN 38069.
+All comments received by February 26, 2020 will be considered by the Town of Stanton prior to authorizing submission of a request for release of funds.
 Comments should specify which Notice they are addressing.

-Haywood County certifies to the Tennessee Department of Economic and Community Development that A. Franklin Smith, in his capacity as County Mayor consents to accept the jurisdiction of the Federal Courts if an action is brought to enforce responsibilities in relation to the environmental review process and that these responsibilities have been satisfied.
-The Tennessee Department of Economic and Community Development (ECD) approval of the certification satisfies its responsibilities under NEPA and related laws and authorities and allows Haywood County to use program funds.
+The Town of Stanton certifies to the Tennessee Department of Economic and Community Development that Allan Sterbinsky in his/her capacity as Mayor consents to accept the jurisdiction of the Federal Courts if an action is brought to enforce responsibilities in relation to the environmental review process and that these responsibilities have been satisfied.
+The Tennessee Department of Economic and Communityís approval of the certification satisfies its responsibilities under NEPA and related laws and authorities and allows the Town of Stanton to use Program funds.